pingcap/docs-cn/tidb-configuration-file.md

 - The `keepalive` time interval of the RPC connection between TiDB and TiKV nodes.
 If there is no network packet within the specified time interval, the gRPC client executes `ping` command to TiKV to see if it is alive.
 - Default: `10`
-- unit: second
+- Unit: second

 ### `grpc-keepalive-timeout`

 - The timeout of the RPC `keepalive` check between TiDB and TiKV nodes.
 - Default value: `3`
-- unit: second
+- Unit: second

 ### `commit-timeout`